 One of the poem’s most memorable expressions is his claim of inciting “rhyme to riot”, skilfully undermining the eponymous Mr Oxford Don in a phrase which is both a play on words and a reminder of the poet’s freedom to use words to protest, rebel and go against the status quo.
 This, along with the wonderful “jail sentence” points once more to the dynamic nature of words.
 Referring again to the issue of ownership of language, the speaker indicates that he is only armed with “human breath”, a universal weapon possessed by all.

 In this way, with Listen Mr. Oxford Don John Agard democratizes language, seeming to say that the “Queen’s English” is not the exclusive property of the Oxford Don and whatever the “offence”, it can be an “accessory” for all, regardless of a person’s cultural heritage.

 About John Agard

-John Agard was born in Georgetown, British Guyana on the 29th June 1949 and is a playwright, poet and children’s writer.
-His love of language began at a young age and he taught English, French and Latin in Guyana as well as writing for a newspaper and publishing two books.
+John Agard was born in Georgetown, British Guyana on the 29th June 1949 and is a playwright, poet, and children’s writer.
+His love of language began at a young age and he taught English, French, and Latin in Guyana as well as writing for a newspaper and publishing two books.
 He moved to Britain in 1977 with his partner Grace Nichols, also a poet, after his father settled in London.
 The couple now lives in Lewes, East Sussex.
-Since 2002, his poems Half Caste and Checking Out Me History have been featured in the GCSE English curriculum, an interesting change from the typical works of poetry taught to school children.
-Agard was awarded the Paul Hamlyn Award for Poetry in 1997, the Cholmondeley Award in 2004 and the Queen’s Gold Medal for Poetry in 2012.
+Since 2002, his poems Half-Caste and Checking Out Me History has been featured in the English curriculum, an interesting change from the typical works of poetry taught to school children.
+Agard was awarded the Paul Hamlyn Award for Poetry in 1997, the Cholmondeley Award in 2004, and the Queen’s Gold Medal for Poetry in 2012.